 Our classrooms are equipped with age appropriate toys and learning tools to give each child a rich and nurturing experience while they are in our care.
 Our children’s ministry volunteers have all been screened to ensure your children’s safety, which is our first priority.
 We also encourage our volunteers to participate in the United Methodist Safe Sanctuaries Training.
 Feel free to contact our Director of Children’s Ministry, Roxy Drew, with any additional questions about our Sunday morning ministry (email@example.com).

 INFANTS & TODDLERS

 We provide childcare for infants and toddlers starting at 9:45am during our Sunday morning worship service.
-We have a nursery room for 0-3 year old children that incorporates worship songs and musical instruments, a corresponding Bible story to that being taught in the older classes, and prayer together before sharing a snack (goldfish or animal crackers; if you would prefer a different snack, please provide that to the childcare worker at drop off).
+We have a nursery room and a toddler room for 1-3 year old children that incorporates worship songs and musical instruments, a corresponding Bible story to that being taught in the older classes, and prayer together before sharing a snack (goldfish or animal crackers; if you would prefer a different snack, please provide that to the childcare worker at drop off).
 Toddlers then participate in their choice of work stations: kitchen, building, reading, or arts and crafts.
 At the time of drop off, all caregivers will receive a badge that corresponds to your child.
 This badge must be returned to the childcare worker upon pick up.
 Safety is our number one priority and we appreciate your assistance.